codeforamerica/cfa-wiki/DTeam/inkinds.md

 CFA has access to unlimited private repositories for staff.
 If brigades need to create a private repository we can manage it if desireed.

 ###Adobe
-Adobe offers Creative Cloud access to staff and fellows.
-Creative cloud is design and photo editing suite.

 ###InVision
 InVision is a web application that helps teams prototype and share frontend UIs.
 CFA has access to a shared account for staff and can offer accounts with 3 concurrent projects to brigade members.